 First of all a few words about cholesterol.
 We have two different forms of cholesterol: the bad (LDL or Low Density Lipoprotein) and the good (HDL or High Density Lipoprotein).
 These healthy fats that we find in foods like olives, olive oil, avocado can help boost the good cholesterol.

 Here are 7 types of foods which are going to drastically improve your cholesterol ratio (HDL/LDL).
-It’s not that each of these foods alone is going to reduce your cholesterol but if you include all of them in a holistic approach, that over time has a huge significan impact.
+It’s not that each of these foods alone is going to reduce your cholesterol but if you include all of them in a holistic approach, that, over time has a huge significant impact.

 Olives and Avocado

-The first food would be olives and avocado and their products, like olive oil and avocado oil.
+The first food would be olives and avocado and their by-products, like olive oil and avocado oil.
 The reason is that these foods contain mono-unsaturated fats.
-Those are fats that are healthy and “heart-smart”, they are good for us and we should be eating more of them.
-Puritan’s Pride has avocado oil in a 4 oz bottle.
-Puritan’s pride coupon codes here.
+Those are fats that are healthy and “heart-smart”, they are good for us and we should eat more of them.

 The second food is legumes.
 Legumes is the name of a group of foods that are beans and pulses, lentiles, kidney beans, green beans, chickpeas.
 Although you may not get excited about all the above (in fact you might as well have excluded them from your diet com pletely), these are incredibly high in soluble fiber.
 Soluble fiber has been known in clinical trials to also help lower cholesterol because it binds the excess cholesterol and helps your system clear it out.
 So it’s a good idea to try and include high soluble fiber foods into your diet in a regular basis.